K-and-R/developer-training-lineup/Level-0/00-Tools-of-the-Trade/Servers.md

 instructions stored on the server.
 The request is fulfilled, and a response is sent bask to the webpage.

 Now you know how the whole thing is supposed to work.
 If you work on the control panel, you are working on the front end.
-If you are concerned with what the server is supposed to do, you are working on the back end.
+If you are concerned with what the server is supposed to do,you are working on the back end.
 The only thing we out was the database.
 We will get to that in a second.